The Neighbourhood Park Development Program Funding process is changing

 Where do you begin?

-Neighbourhood Recreation Coordinators are assigned to specific neighbourhoods to provide support to recreation initiatives including any changes or improvements to parkland.
+Neighbourhood Resource Coordinators are assigned to specific neighbourhoods to provide support to recreation initiatives including any changes or improvements to parkland.

-Contact the Neighbourhood Recreation Coordinator (NRC) for your area.
-If you do not know who the CRC is, please call 311 for assistance.
+Contact the Neighbourhood Resource Coordinator (NRC) for your area.
+If you do not know who the NRC is, please call 311 for assistance.

 Where is the project located?